ejolie/flask-django-practice/README.md

-# 🤸🏻‍♀️ Flask, Django Projects
+# 🤸🏻‍♀️ Flask, Django Practice

 This repository is for practice of making websites with Flask, Django and Bootstrap.